 Furthermore, if you are working with the DoD, compliance with the controls in NIST SP 800-171 is a stepping stone.
 The DoD is now also requiring compliance within the CMMC framework for which NIST 800-171 is just a first step.

-As a Registered Practitioner for CMMC, I’ve had this conversation with numerous companies in the Defense Supply Chain.
+I’ve had this conversation with numerous companies in the Defense Supply Chain.
 This doesn’t have to be an intimidating process if handled properly from the start.

 Kelser has helped businesses like yours become compliant with any number of standards or frameworks (NIST, CMMC, HIPAA) over the years.
 We have Registered Practitioners on staff that know where you are, what you're going through, and how to get you to your goal of compliance.